 As a result of debt securitizations sponsored by us, including the 2022 Debt Securitization, the 2023 Debt Securitization and the 2024 Debt Securitization, we are subject to a variety of risks, including those set forth below.
 We use the term "debt securitization" to describe a form of secured borrowing under which an operating company (sometimes referred to as an "originator" or "sponsor") acquires or originates loans or other assets that earn income, whether on a one-time or recurring basis (collectively, "income producing assets"), and borrows money on a non-recourse basis against a legally separate pool of loans or other income producing assets.
-In a typical debt securitization, the originator transfers the loans or income producing assets to a single-purpose, bankruptcy-remote subsidiary (also referred to as a "special purpose entity"), which is established solely for the purpose of holding loans and income producing assets and issuing debt secured by these income producing assets.
+In a typical debt securitization, the originator transfers the loans or income producing assets to a single-purpose, bankruptcy-remote subsidiary (also referred to as a "special purpose entity"), which is established solely for the purpose of holding loans and income producing assets.
 The special purpose entity completes the borrowing through the issuance of notes secured by the loans or other assets.
 The special purpose entity may issue the notes in the capital markets to a variety of investors, including banks, non-bank financial institutions and other investors.
-In our debt securitizations, institutional investors purchase certain notes issued by our indirect, whollyowned subsidiary, in private placements.
-Pursuant to a collateral management agreement governing our debt securitization, we may incur liability as the collateral manager to our indirect, wholly-owned subsidiary.
-Additionally, as collateral manager to our indirect, wholly-owned subsidiary, we manage multiple tranches of debt associated with the debt securitization.
-We also hold equity in the debt securitization, and this first loss position may create a more concentrated risk of loss compared to our overall portfolio.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" fo
+In our debt securitization, we may incur liability as the collateral management agreement governing our debt securitization, we may incur liability as the collateral manager to our indirect, wholly-owned subsidiary.
+Additionally, as collateral manager to our indirect, wholly-owned subsidiary, we also hold equity in the debt securitization, and this first loss position may create a more concentrated risk of loss compared to our overall portfolio.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for more information about CLO-II and CLO-III.

-The Notes and membership interests that we hold that were issued by our CLO are subordinated obligations of such CLO and we could be prevented from receiving cash from such CLO.
+The Notes and membership interests that we hold that were issued in our debt securitizations are subordinated obligations of the respective CLO and we could be prevented from receiving cash from such CLO.